pokt-network/node-nanny/README.md

 Notes

-- `loadBalancer` indicates whether or not the host is running load balancer software to manage the availability of blockchain nodes.
+- `loadBalancer` indicates whether or not the host is running load balancer software; this field must be enabled in order to make the host available to a node as a load balancer.
 - Either `IP` or `FQDN` is required for each host, but cannot enter both.
 - `FQDN` is required if the nodes on the host wish to use HTTPS.